brandonchastain/HaloMods/CE/HowToMod.md

 1. Clone this repo or download it from this page.
 2. Open cmd or Powershell.
 Navigate to the downloaded scripts folder using `cd`.
 3. Run `Setup.ps1` to initialize.
-It will ask for your modtools directory and halo1 game directory.
+It will ask for your modtools directory and your halo1 game directory with suggested values.

 ```ps1
 cd Downloads\HaloMods\scripts
 .\Setup.ps1
 ```

-4. Shortcuts for Halo CE mod tools `guerilla.exe`, `sapien.exe`, and `halo_tag_test.exe` will be created under the HaloMods/ folder for easy access.
+4. Shortcuts for Halo CE mod tools `guerilla.exe`, `sapien.exe`, and `halo_tag_test.exe` will be created under the top-most `HaloMods\` folder for easy access.
 Also, the following directories will be added to the `HaloMods\CE` folder:
 * `modtools\` - a symlink to HCEEK folder
 * `gameConfig\` - a symlink to halo1 folder under steam